 Juliana is expected to marry well to improve her family’s finances, even if she secretly longs to make a living through her musical compositions.
 A dalliance can only complicate matters, though not even practical Juliana can help succumbing to the aptly named Sin.
-But one unforgettable night will draw her into a scandalous affair–and a seduction begun as sport will soon become deliciously, dangerously real…
+But one unforgettable night will draw her into a scandalous affair–and a seduction begun as a sport will soon become deliciously, dangerously real…

 First of all, I would like to warn everyone.
-The following review may contain indecent phrases, mature content and worship.
+The following review may contain indecent phrases, mature content, and worship.
 Yeah, I’m prejudiced.
 Again.
 (I kinda like that word.
 Look it up in the dictionary, and you will find me.)

 The book just pulled me in, captivated me and I knew instantly, that I will never be free again.
 Our love was written in the stars.
 I can’t say technically, write – anything bad about it.

-If you read the blurb, there is already a story formint in your head.
+If you read the blurb, there is already a story forming in your head.
 You expect the cliché: a devilish, handsome, but total jerk and womanizer rake, who changes his lovers like others change their underwear.
 Then comes a young, beautiful, but strong-willed and tough lady who tames the beast.
-Then she learns all this was just a game, an act, so the lady gets hurt and heart broken.
+Then she learns all this was just a game, an act, so the lady gets hurt and heartbroken.
 She wants nothing to do with him.
 Then they make peace with each other and live happily ever after.
 The end.